douglasgscofield/bioinfo/README.md

 **extractFasta.pl**
 extracts named FASTA sequences from a `makeblastdb -parse_seqids`-built blast database, and optionally provide a range for a subsequence.

+**trimFastq.pl**
+hard-trims a given amount from the 5' or 3' end (or both) from each read in a FastQ-format file.

 **shuffleFastq.pl** and **deshuffleFastq.pl**
 convert FastQ-format files from separate read 1/read 2 files to interleaved and back.
 These are based on similar scripts provided with [velvet][].